NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
 1. Python is integrated into pycharm[1]
 2. Pycharm and Github workflow and integration process[1]
-3. Docker Installation[1]
+3. Docker Installation [2]
 #### Things we don't understand
 1. dockerization[1]
 2. Git Push[1]